xapi-project/xen-api/doc/content/design/pool-certificates.md

 This use-case is delicate as it is the point where trust is established between hosts.
 This is done with a call from the joiner to the pool coordinator where the certificate of the coordinator is not verified.
-In this call the joiner transmits its identity certificate to the coordinator and the coordinator returns a list of the pool members' UUIDs and identity certificates.
+In this call the joiner transmits its trusted intra-pool host identity certificate to the coordinator and the coordinator returns a list of the pool members' UUIDs and trusted intra-pool host identity certificates.
 This means that in the policy used is trust on first use.
-This is to exchange the host identity certificates between the pool and the joining host.
+And this is actually to exchange the trusted certificates between the pool and the joining host for intra-pool host-host TLS communications used by xapi processes.

 To deal with parallel pool joins, hosts download all the Pool certificates in the pool from the coordinator after all restarts.